Perspective | Sculpture parks are a great way to see art during a pandemic. Here’s why some are better than others.

 Yet still, we have sculpture.
 What the curators of “Ground/work” have done about the problem strikes me as exemplary.
 They have prioritized the setting over the art.
 They have placed the work in a way that allows visitors to steep themselves in the outdoors and to respond, without feeling herded or driven, to the moods of forest and hill, snow and sunlight.
 Thus sensitized, their receptiveness hopefully heightened, they are encouraged to take in some terrific sculpture.
 But at no point is their sense of the landscape’s primacy overturned.

-The first sculpture I saw, after a five- or 10-minute hike through the woods, was one of three entrancing pieces by Haegue Wang, a South Korean artist who has fabricated upright, disc-like forms made from light gray, corrugated soapstone.
+The first sculpture I saw, after a five- or 10-minute hike through the woods, was one of three entrancing pieces by Haegue Yang, a South Korean artist who has fabricated upright, disc-like forms made from light gray, corrugated soapstone.
 Perched on each of these unusual, mellow forms is a transparent sculpture of a small bird, made from 3-D printed resin and cut into solids and hollows that serve as perches or baths for actual birds.

-Snow, rather than rainwater, filled the hollows when I saw Wang’s pieces, so I saw no birds taking up the invitation.
+Snow, rather than rainwater, filled the hollows when I saw Yang’s pieces, so I saw no birds taking up the invitation.
 But the piece’s loveliness — both physically and as a poetic offering to nature — harmonized my presence in the setting, putting me in mind of Wallace Stevens’s “Thirteen Ways of Looking at a Blackbird.”

 “I was of three minds,/ Like a tree/ In which there are three blackbirds.”